-The Riverside Solar Project ("Project") will comply with the New York State Department of Agriculture (NYSAGM) Guidelines for Solar Energy Projects - Construction Mitigation for Agricultural Lands requirements, dated October 18, 2019 ("Guidelines"), and other applicable NYSAGM guidance documents that are in effect during construction.
+The Brookside Solar Project ("Facility") will comply with the New York State Department of Agriculture and Markets (NYSAGM) Guidelines for Solar Energy Projects - Construction Mitigation for Agricultural Lands requirements, dated October 18, 2019 ("NYSAGM Guidelines"), and other applicable NYSAGM guidance documents that are in effect during construction.

-The Project will hire an Environmental Monitor (EM) to oversee construction and restoration work on agricultural land.
-The EM will coordinate with the NYSAGM Division of Land and Water Resources as necessary to ensure the guidelines are being met to the maximum extent practicable.
+Brookside Solar, LLC will hire an Environmental Monitor (EM) to oversee construction and restoration work on agricultural land.
+The EM will coordinate with the NYSAGM Division of Land and Water Resources as necessary to ensure the NYSAGM Guidelines are being met to the maximum extent practicable.
 The EM will contact the NYSAGM Division of Land and Water Resources if a farm resource concern, management matter pertinent to the agricultural operation, and/or site-specific implementation conditions, cannot be resolved.

-The Riverside Solar Project will comply, to the maximum extent practicable, with the guideline requirements for construction, restoration, monitoring and remediation, and decommissioning as detailed below.
+Brookside Solar, LLC will comply, to the maximum extent practicable, with the guideline requirements for construction, restoration, monitoring and remediation, and decommissioning as detailed below.